 Magnetic resonance imaging (MRI) of the head

-MRI is able to better look at the anatomy of the brain and meninges (the layers that cover the brain and the spinal cord).
+MRI is able to show the anatomy of the brain and the layers that cover the brain and the spinal cord (meninges).
 It is more precise than computerized tomography.
 This type of scan is not available at all hospitals.
 Moreover, it takes much longer to perform, requires the patient to cooperate by holding still, and requires that the patient have no metal in their body (for example, a heart pacemaker or metal foreign objects in the eye).

 Find the secrets to longer life.